vippsas/vipps-checkout/vipps-checkout-api.md

     <section id="vipps-checkout-frame-container"></section>
     <script>
       var merchantBackendAppUrl =
-        "<THE BACK END OF THE MERCHANT TO RECEIVE CALLBACK>";
+        "<THE BACKEND OF THE MERCHANT TO RECEIVE CALLBACK>";

       // When clicking the "Checkout with Vipps" button document